arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Disaster Recovery.md

 ## Strategies

 #### Backup & Restore
-- Backup every day or week => High RPO
+- High RPO (hours)
 - Need to spin up instances and restore volumes from snapshots in case of disaster => High RTO
 - Cheapest & easiest to manage

 #### Pilot Light
-- **Critical parts of the app are always running** in the cloud (eg. continuous replication of data to another region) => Low RPO
+- **Critical parts of the app are always running** in the cloud (eg. continuous replication of data to another region)
+- Low RPO (minutes)
 - Critical systems are already up => Low RTO
+- Ideal when RPO should be in minutes and the solution should be inexpensive
 - DB is critical so it is replicated continuously but EC2 instance is spin up only when a disaster strikes

 #### Warm Standby
 - A complete backup system is up and running at the minimum capacity.
 This system is quickly scaled to production capacity in case of a disaster.
-- Very low RPO & RTO
+- Very low RPO & RTO (minutes)
 - Expensive

 #### Multi-Site or Hot Site Approach